TalEliyahu/Awesome-AI-Security/README.md

 # Awesome AI Security 🛡️

-A curated repository of resources, research, tools, and discussions on AI security, with a focus on Large Language Models (LLMs), adversarial AI, and emerging threats.
+A curated repository of resources, research, tools, and discussions on AI security.
 This repository consolidates insights from the **[AI Security LinkedIn Group](https://www.linkedin.com/groups/14545517/)**, industry reports, academic research, and practical applications.

 ## 📌 Table of Contents